Afzal14786/computer-networking/README.md

 ### Why Data Packets Are Important ?

-Data packets are important because they they simplyfy and speed up the process of communication .
+Data packets are important because they simplyfy and speed up the process of communication .
 By breaking down the data into small packets, it make the transmission more efficient by giving each network in **TCP/IP** to allow data to flow into different bandwidths, send via multiple routes, fix and resend paused or lossed data.

 Without packets, the internet's user experiance would be slow .
 The packets allow faster speed by breaking down the data into small packets and sending the data into different routes over the internet towards the destination .